AlgorithmRegister/algorithmregister.github.io/guidance.md

 Identify and select at least three algorithms in use in the city.

-Use the [.csv template](https://standaard.algoritmeregister.org/registration-v0.3.template.csv) to execute a "quick scan" of the selected algorithms by populating the 'BASIC INFO' and 'METADATA' fields.
-Check out the [supporting information](https://standaard.algoritmeregister.org/overview) or download the [Word version of the Standard](#) (available soon).
+Use the [.csv template](https://standaard.algoritmeregister.org/registration-v0.3.template.csv) or the [Excel template](https://standaard.algoritmeregister.org/registration-v0.3.template.xlsx) as your main algorithm register file.
+Execute a "quick scan" of the selected algorithms by populating the 'BASIC INFO' and 'METADATA' fields, one row per algorithm.
+Check out the [Standard documentation](/standard) for more information.

 ### Step 2: Prioritize algorithms